junseok-kim-ca/Customer-Shopping-Analysis/README.md

 ### 1. What is the most popular Item Category purchased by customers?

+To understand overall purchase behavior, I followed these steps:
+- Data Organization:
-In order to understand overall purchase behavior, I used a **PivotTable** to group purchases by Item category, calculating raw counts and percentages. <br>
+  - Used a **PivotTable** to group purchases by Item category, calculating raw counts and percentages.

+- Visualization:
-Then, I created a combo PivotChart: clustered columns for purchase counts on the primary axis and a line with markers for percentages on the secondary axis. <br>
+  - Created a combo PivotChart with clustered columns for purchase counts on the primary axis and a line with markers for percentages on the secondary axis.

+- Customization:
-I titled it “Product Purchase Frequency,” labeled the axes, removed gridlines, and switched markers to diamonds.
-This highlights both volume and relative share clearly.
+  - Titled the chart “Product Purchase Frequency,” labeled the axes, removed gridlines, and changed the markers to diamonds.

 ![image](https://github.com/user-attachments/assets/62bd6c2d-ff22-46fa-9ed2-c33d2577850b)